chipsalliance/Caliptra/doc/Caliptra.md

 Caliptra subsystem provides this architectural capability as follows:
 1. MCU provides SOC manifest to Caliptra and waits for authentication to be successful.
 If this wasn’t provided Caliptra will use the latest SOC manifest available.
    a.
 If failed, MCU uses DSP0267 PLDM for Firmware Update over MCTP to report the same to the update agent using PLDM protocol
-2. MCU stages all the incoming FW payload in an SOC-defined staging memory and provides the MMIO address of the staging SRAM to Caliptra.
+2. MCU stages all the incoming FW payload in an SOC-defined staging SRAM or DRAM carve outs (SOC specific architecture) and provides the MMIO address of the staging SRAM to Caliptra.
 It is better to keep this as a part of the authenticated SOC manifest (as a configuration) from security perspective. (**FW Arch requirement:** This SOC-defined staging RAM MMIO offset which can be one for all the images or it could be per image, recommended to keep it the later way, should be defined in the SOC manifest.)
 3. Caliptra RT FW will use the Caliptra DMA engine to issue the read and hash the image (note that the length of the each image must be part of the SOC manifest)
 4. Caliptra RT FW will verify & authorize the images.
 It will also compare the hash of the images against the “current” hash of each of the image.
 5. MCU will send the ‘activate’ command to Caliptra (which is part of PLDM spec that MCU understands)